amMistic/VarDaan.ai/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 To get started:

 1. Fork the repository.
 2. Create a new branch: